 - If the SUPI is in NAI format, the realm part of the NAI can be used to build the realm of the IMPI, the domain of the IMPU and the home network domain name identifying the SNPN serving the UE, e.g. including the PLMN ID + NID or a domain name that uniquely identifies the corresponding SNPN.

-Editor's note: It is FFS whether NSI (SUPI in NAI format) is allowed/possible to be used, subject to service requirements, security assessment and regulatory requirements.

 If the IMS network is used to provide services to own users (e.g. PLMN users) and support of SNPN is enabled (i.e. IMS network provides services to users belonging to SNPN(s) as well), the home network domain and IMS user identities can also be used to determine whether the user belongs to the PLMN or an SNPN.

 6.20.2.1.2 Roaming